Share Page

 She hopes that her story will encourage others with, and without disabilities to follow their own personal dreams, whether it be in art, music, writing, acting, or anything else that they love.
 Her statement below expresses the feelings that motivate her in the realm of art.

-"I am fascinated by the intricate patterns of nature and the "Golden Ratio" of nature...the markings on a Tiger, a Butterfly's wings, Seashells, Aquatic life, etc. Painting these subjects has given me a new respect for the Force behind nature, "Who" created the patterns, colors and myriad of animals existing in our world, both on land and under the sea.
+"I am fascinated by the intricate patterns of nature and the "Golden Ratio" of nature, the markings on a Tiger, a Butterfly's wings, Seashells, Aquatic life, etc. Painting these subjects has given me a new respect for the Force behind nature, "Who" created the patterns, colors and myriad of animals existing in our world, both on land and under the sea.
 I enjoy not only conveying the images of these animals, but also their personalities as well.
 I hope that you too will appreciate these things even more by viewing my paintings and drawings." - Marcy.

-Follow us on Twitter! @GraciesPlaceArt and @IAAWD
+Follow her on Twitter! @GraciesPlaceArt and @IAAWD